 Celery Leaves Are The Unexpected Yet Super Amazing Garnish

-Celery belongs to the same family as parsley, which is also the family of carrots and chervil.
+All celery varieties belong to the same family as parsley, which is also the family of carrots and chervil.
+This explains why parsley can sometimes be utilized as an alternative ingredient for celery seeds and celery.
 Aside from the stalk, celery leaves are also edible.

 If you chop those leaves and sprinkle them on your dishes, they are almost identical in appearance to parsley.
 Therefore, chopped celery leaves are another fantastic option for you to try with.